jamescallumyoung/pkglist-cli-ts/README.md

 This package is a CLI for working with the [pkglist][1] format.

-The CLI provides the following command:
+The CLI provides the following commands:

 - `parse` parses a pkglist file and returns the packages installable by the selected package manager,
+- `get-script` returns an install script for the selected package manager.

 ## Usage

+#### parse

 The `parse` command is used to get all package entries, with the selected prefix, from a pkglist: